 Just like other anti-inflammatory foods, reishi mushrooms are packed with important nutrients, including antioxidants, beta-glucans and amino acids.
-Researchers believe that one of the most beneficial components of the reshi mushroom are its polysaccharides, which are a water-soluble type of nutrient found in carbohydrate foods that are known to have anti-tumor abilities.
-(4)
+Researchers believe that some of the most beneficial components of the reishi mushroom are its polysaccharides.
+These are water-soluble types of nutrient found in carbohydrate foods that are known to have anti-tumor abilities.

 Polysaccharides, which also found in other beneficial plant foods like sweet potatoes or beets, are immune-modulating substances.
-They are one of the compounds that help reishi mushrooms protect the DNA and block cell mutations while preserving healthy cells in the body.
-(5) According to some studies, certain medicinal mushrooms help fight cancer because polysaccharides have important biological benefits including antioxidant, neuro-protective, radio-protective, anti-diabetes, anti-osteoporosis and anti-fatigue abilities.
-(6)
+They are compounds that help reishi mushrooms protect the DNA and block cell mutations while preserving healthy cells in the body.
+According to some studies, certain medicinal mushrooms help fight cancer because polysaccharides have important biological benefits, including antioxidant, neuro-protective, radio-protective, anti-diabetes, anti-osteoporosis and anti-fatigue abilities.

-Additionally, laboratory tests have demonstrated that the triterpenes found in reishi mushrooms may also have cancer-fighting properties, which is one reason why brightly-colored or bitter-tasting, antioxidant-rich foods like pumpkin, berries and black rice have a reputation for promoting health.
+Additionally, laboratory tests demonstrate that the triterpenes found in reishi mushrooms may also have cancer-fighting properties.
+This is one reason why brightly colored or bitter-tasting, antioxidant-rich foods like pumpkin, berries and black rice have a reputation for promoting health.
 Triterpene compounds seem to inhibit tumor formation and metastases by limiting the attachment of cancerous cells to endothelial cells.
-(7) Beta-glucans can also help fight off cancer formation by blocking the growth and spread of cancer cells and increasing the activity of the immune system.
-(8)
+Beta-glucans can also help fight off cancer formation by blocking the growth and spread of cancer cells and increasing the activity of the immune system.

 2. Improves Liver Function

-The liver is one of the most vital organs in the body and is responsible for aiding in detoxification and helping clean, process, store and circulate healthy blood and nutrients.
+The liver is one of the most vital organs in the body.
+It is responsible for aiding in detoxification and helping clean, process, store and circulate healthy blood and nutrients.

-Reishi mushrooms work as an adaptogen to help improve liver function and prevent liver disease, allowing your body to flush out toxins and bacteria more efficiently and improving immunity against diseases that can develop over time.
+Reishi mushrooms work as adaptogens to help improve liver function and prevent liver disease.
+They allow your body to flush out toxins and bacteria more efficiently and improve immunity against diseases that can develop over time.
 A 2013 study published in the International Journal of Medicinal Mushrooms found that reishi induces hepatoprotective effects on acute liver injury because it contains antioxidant properties and fights harmful immune responses that slow down liver function.
-(11)

 3. Promotes Heart Health

-The triterpenes found in the reishi mushroom may have blood pressure-lowering abilities as well as benefits for blood-clotting and cholesterol, likely because they help lower inflammation within blood vessels and arteries while also restoring hormonal balance.
-(12) High blood pressure and high cholesterol can sometimes be caused by hormonal issues, including thyroid disorders or high amounts of stress, but reishi mushrooms help restore optimal hormonal levels to strengthen the cardiovascular system.
-(13)
+The triterpenes found in the reishi mushroom may have blood pressure-lowering abilities as well as benefits for blood-clotting and cholesterol.
+This is likely because they help lower inflammation within blood vessels and arteries while also restoring hormonal balance.
+High blood pressure and high cholesterol can sometimes be caused by hormonal issues, including thyroid disorders or high amounts of stress.
+Reishi mushrooms help restore optimal hormonal levels to strengthen the cardiovascular system.

 4. Balances Hormone Levels

-Reishi mushrooms work as adaptogens, meaning they can help your body cope with stress more efficiently and help regulate hormone levels to optimize your health.
+Reishi mushrooms work as adaptogens.
+They can help your body cope with stress more efficiently and help regulate hormone levels to optimize your health.
 Although research is currently limited to mostly animal models, some studies indicate that reishi mushroom extract could help normalize levels of certain receptor hormones, which may be beneficial in the treatment of cancer.
-(15)

 5. Stabilizes Blood Sugar